 - 1/4 teaspoon sea salt

-- 8 oz package of softened cream cheese
+- 4 oz of softened full-fat cream cheese

 - Preheat oven to 350 degrees.

-- Using an electric mixer, beat the pumpkin puree, sugar substitute, and vanilla extract until well blended.
+- Using an electric mixer, beat the pumpkin puree, sugar substitute, melted butter, and vanilla extract until well blended.

-- Next add in the eggs one at time making sure to beat until fully combined.
+- Next, add in the eggs one at a time making sure to beat them until fully combined.

-- To the wet batter add the almond flour, flax meal, baking powder, spices and salt.
+- To the wet batter add the almond flour, flax meal, baking powder, psyllium husk powder, and spices.

-- Note that batter will be thick.
-Pour the batter into the two prepared pans and bake at 350 degrees for 45 minutes, or until an inserted toothpick comes out clean.
+- Bake at 350 degrees for 40-55 minutes, or until an inserted toothpick comes out clean.